LMS Ivatt Class 2 2-6-2T: Preservation

 Four engines have survived to preservation: 41241, 41298, 41312 and 41313, all being Crewe-built examples.
 All four have steamed in preservation, with 41241 & 41312 working on the main line.
 41241 appeared at the Rail 150 Cavalcade at Shildon in 1975, having arrived at the event under its own power.
 It was also used on the Shildon shuttle trains during the event taking people from the main station at Shildon to the event and also between Darlington and Shildon.
 41312 ran on the main line in the late 1990s and early 2000s.
 As of 2018, all four preserved engines were operational, the latest of them being 41241, which returned to service from an overhaul in June during the K&WVR's 50th anniversary steam gala.

 No. 41241 is particularly associated with the Keighley & Worth Valley Railway and when initially preserved was painted in a fictitious maroon livery with K&WVR on the tanks, though it was later restored to more conventional BR black.

 During October 2006, the Ivatt Trust loaned the unrestored No. 41313 to the Isle of Wight Steam Railway.
 In October 2014, it was announced that the engine will be moved to the East Somerset Railway for overhaul.
 No. 41298 was also moved to the Isle of Wight, and ownership of both these locos was transferred to the Isle of Wight Steam Railway.
 These locomotives required conversion/fitment of air braking alongside the vacuum brakes as the rolling stock on the island is air-braked.
 All of the engines apart from 41241 wear authentic British Railways lined black livery with the later BR crest.
 41241 presently wears the livery that it wore when the Keighley and Worth Valley Railway was opened in 1968, at the time it wasn't able to wear BR colours.

 Models

 Bachmann produced a 00 gauge model in various liveries.
 Dapol have released a model in British N gauge.

-Fiction
+In Fiction

-Arthur from Thomas & Friends is based on this class, specifically No. 41241 of the Keighley & Worth Valley Railway.
+Arthur from Thomas & Friends is based on this class, only appearing between 2003 and 2008.
+Concept art of the character has him with the same number as No. 41241 of the Keighley & Worth Valley Railway, although he has no number in the show.